 With the right apps, a phone can become a little superhero for college students.

-This app is great for those college students living with roommates.
-AnyList creates sharable grocery lists between roommates and even categorizes all of the food in the list.
+This app is great for college students living with roommates.
+AnyList creates shareable grocery lists between roommates, and even categorizes all of the food in the list.
 At any time, those sharing the list can cross something off.
 So, if you’re on your way back from class and grab milk at the store, you can cross that off and your roommates won’t pick it up also.
 Or maybe you see that you guys need eggs and you add it to the list at that second.
 It is also great for grocery shopping together so you can coordinate equal contribution to the house.
-It even has different kinds of lists of other household items, such as pet supplies and hardware.

 3. Your College’s App

-A lot of colleges have their own app and students don’t even know about it.
-These apps are built by the university to satisfy specific needs of students and are really useful.
-My university app has access to our online learning center, campus email, and even GPS navigation to certain buildings on campus that I may have trouble finding.
-Universities create these apps as a valuable resource for students and you should definitely check out if there is one available to you.
+A lot of colleges have their own app, and students don’t even know about it.
+These apps are built by the university to satisfy the specific needs of that school’s students, and they are really useful.
+My university app has access to our online learning center, campus email and even GPS navigation to certain buildings on campus that I may have trouble finding.
+Universities create these apps as a valuable resource for students, and you should definitely check out if there is one available to you.

-PayPal can do so much more than provide a safe way to online shop.
-PayPal can receive and transfer money from multiple bank accounts.
-It can also do this with your friends and family.
-So, say you and your roommate want to split a case of beer or one of you picks up a bunch of groceries, with PayPal, it takes fifteen seconds to pay them back.
+PayPal and Venmo can do so much more than provide a safe way to online shop.
+They can help you pay bills, split the check and manage your accounts all in one place.
+So, say you and your roommate want to split a case of beer or one of you picks up a bunch of groceries, with PayPal or Venmo, it takes fifteen seconds to pay them back.
 Plus, the app offers great promotions and coupons, and all college kids love coupons, right?

-The Mint.com app is an amazing tool for budgeting and keeping your finances straight.
-It lets you connect your banking accounts, credit cards, and everything to keep tabs on your balances and expenses.
-Furthermore, it helps you to make budget plans and really stay on track with spending, saving, and paying bills.
-College life is full of little expenses and larger bills you may not have ever had to pay before like electric and rent.
+The Mint app is an amazing tool for budgeting and keeping your finances straight.
+It lets you connect your banking accounts, credit cards and everything you need to keep tabs on your balances and expenses.
+Furthermore, it helps you to make budget plans and really stay on track with spending, saving and bills.
+College life is full of little expenses and larger bills you may not have ever had to pay before like– electric and rent.
 You could even be paying on your college loans already.
-You shouldn’t wait until after college to be responsible with your finances, the best day to begin that journey is today.
+You shouldn’t wait until after college to be responsible with your finances, the best day to begin that journey is today!

 8. Find My iPhone or Find My Phone